Building Permit Application

 - Pool and Spa (pre-site required on new construction and remodel)

 At a minimum, required plans shall include:

 - Patio covers (standard details available for submittal)

 - Walls/Fences (standard details available for submittal)

-- Roofing (with a weight load above 6 lbs.)
+- Roofing (with a weight load below 6 lbs.)

 The following information shall be provided on the plans: